probcomp/Gen.jl/docs/src/ref/modeling.md

 See [Generative Functions](@ref) for the full set of operations supported by a generative function.
 Note that the built-in modeling language described in this section is only one of many ways of defining a generative function -- generative functions can also be constructed using other embedded languages, or by directly implementing the methods of the generative function interface.
 However, the built-in modeling language is intended to being flexible enough cover a wide range of use cases.
 In the remainder of this section, we refer to generative functions defined using the built-in modeling language as `@gen` functions.
+Details about the implementation of `@gen` functions can be found in the [Modeling Language Implementation](@ref) section.

 ## Annotations